kjdaniels0127/Data-Rocks/README.md

 # Welcome to my data analytics portfolio

+Results-driven Data and Financial Analyst with expertise in financial modeling, variance analysis, and data-driven decision-making.
+Skilled in Excel (including macros/VBA), Power Query, SQL, and ERP systems to automate reports, streamline month-end close processes, and ensure accurate reconciliations.
+Experienced in building interactive charts with Tableau and Power BI, performing trend and ratio analysis, and translating complex datasets into actionable business insights.
+Passionate about data storytelling, process improvement, and using analytics to drive strategic decision-making.
+Data Projects include health trend analysis and cross-country comparisons of socioeconomic data.
+Committed to lifelong learning and sharing code, workflows, and analytics solutions that solve real-world business problems.

 Here's a collection of projects that demonstrate my ability to extract data insights, solve business problems, and communicate data effectively using tools like **Excel, SQL, Powerpoint and Tableau**.

 I believe data can solve virtually any problem when analyzed correctly.
 To guide my approach, I follow a structured **6-step analytics process**: